 Active listening is a skill that goes hand in hand with mindfulness and requires practice.

 ‘Active listening’ means, as its name suggests, actively listening.
 That is fully concentrating on what is being said rather than just passively ‘hearing’ the message of the speaker.

 Below are a few simple intentions to formulate before going into a conversation:

 - What can I learn?
 Think of the person as someone who can teach you.

 - My response will come naturally.
 Suppress the urge to think about what you’re going to say next or to multitask.

 - Stay open.
 Open and guide the conversation with broad, open-ended questions.
 Avoid close-ended questions that can be answered with just a “yes” or “no”

-Using these tools is a wonderful way to help yourself manage the emotions that may arise during the holiday season, reduce stress for the whole family, and even develop connection to one another.
+Using these tools is a wonderful way to help yourself manage the emotions that may arise during the holiday season.
+Practicing mindfulness can help reduce stress for the whole family and even develop connection to one another.
 This, in turn, leads to a fuller state of living with compassion and mindfulness.